Gulf States Toyota Distributors: History

-In 1979, GST had the highest import car, truck and combined import sales in the United States with 65,826 vehicles sold.

 Operations

 Gulf States Toyota is the smaller of just two private distributors of Toyota vehicles in the United States.
 The other is Southeast Toyota Distributors in Jacksonville, Florida, founded by the late Jim Moran.
-Dealerships in the remaining areas in the United States are supplied by Toyota Motor Sales, USA.

-Toyota Motor Sales opened seven manufacturing facilities in the US since 1984 and today, the majority of vehicles distributed by GST arrive by Rail transport.

 New Rail Site

 GST signed an economic development agreement with Temple, Texas in 2008 to construct a $50-million Inland Processing facility.
 The city is located between Houston and Dallas.
 GST was granted a 300-acre tract as an incentive to locate there.
 Construction was expected to begin in July 2009 and be completed by December 2011.
-However, the Financial crisis of 2007–2008 and 2009–2011 Toyota vehicle recalls caused Gulf States and Temple to adopt an amendment to the agreement in 2010.
+However, the 2008 financial crisis and 2009–2011 Toyota vehicle recalls caused Gulf States and Temple to adopt an amendment to the agreement in 2010.
 GST was allowed to postpone construction for up to five years while compensating the city for infrastructure improvements already made: $4.6 million over three years.
 The project was never resumed.

-Hurricane Harvey inflicted severe damage on the company's headquarters in August of 2017, causing staff to relocate for several months while repairs were made.
+Hurricane Harvey inflicted severe damage on the company's headquarters in August 2017, causing staff to relocate for several months while repairs were made.

-In 2019, GST celebrated their 50th year in business.
-They have been consistently ranked as the #1 or #2 privately held company in Houston by the Houston Chronicle since 2010, and have also been in the top 100 on Forbes' list of America's Largest Private Companies.